pcmushthaq/CustomQtGraph/README.md

 This is a library which can be used to plot line graphs in QML/QtQuick.
 A QML component is created in the library.

-The API is similar to the QtCharts API but the performance is much better than QtCharts.
+The API is similar to the QtCharts API but the performance is much better than QtCharts [See](#performance-comparison-with-qtcharts).
 This is intended to be used for high performance applications.
 This uses SceneGraph APIs for plotting the graphs.

 This is hardware accelarated.